Past elections & referendums

 In this area you can find a range of information about past elections and referendums in the UK.

 - results of elections and referendums

 - guidance that we issued for those involved in the polls

 - information that we provided to voters in the run-up to the polls

-Our report on the EU referendum
+Report on how the EU referendum was run

 We have published a report on the referendum on the United Kingdom’s membership of the EU, which looks at the key issues that arose on the way to polling day, including the conduct of campaigners and our regulation of them, and provides data on the views of voters and the experience they had throughout this period.